markhj/zeronetics/docs/dev/tests.md

 ## 📚 Organization

-Test cases are located in the ``tests/src/cases/`` directory, and consists of a header and source file pair.
+Test cases are located in the ``tests/src/cases/`` directory, and consist of a header and source file pair.

 Tests from the main engine reside in the ``ZEN::Tests`` namespace.